Halloween Witch Cookies [Stuffed!]

 - Rub flour, sugar and butter into flakes.
 Add egg and water.
 Knead into soft pliable dough.

 - Color 1/3 of the dough black.
 Set aside.
-Color the remaining dough green.
-Roll it out into a layer
+Color the remaining dough green and if you have the time, chill it for 15 minutes before roll it out into a layer

 - Form six circles about 2 1/2 inches in diameter.
 Place them on a silicone half-moon mold.
 Bake in a hot oven at 350°F until the edges are golden brown.
 Cool the blanks, align the edges on a fine grater.